sourceryapp/sourcery-for-archivesspace/README.md

-# Sourcery Plugin for Archive Space
+# Sourcery Plugin for ArchivesSpace

-A plug-in for ArchiveSpace which replaces the default request workflow with Sourcery.
+A plug-in for ArchivesSpace which adds a page/resource action to request with Sourcery.

 ## Installation and Usage

-To install the plugin, add the directly titled `sourcery` at the root of this repository to the `plugins` directory of your ArchiveSpace environment.
+To install the plugin, add the directly titled `sourcery` at the root of this repository to the `plugins` directory of your ArchivesSpace environment.

 In `common/config/config.rb`: